geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Monastery of Dimensional Harmony.md

 - **Masterwork Tools**: Complete workshop setup worth 200 gp
 - **Rare Materials**: Uncut crystals and planar-touched metals worth 150 gp
 - **Dimensional Component Pouch**: Materials for crafting planar magic items

+### DM Notes

+**Northeast Passage to Area 16**: This passage opens into what was once a small natural cavern but has been expanded and rebuilt with precision stonework.
+The contrast between the natural workshop cavern and the geometric construction beyond is immediately apparent.

 ---